Gustav Lindström: International play

 Lindström played for Sweden at the 2018 World Junior Championship earning a silver medal following defeat by Canada in the final game of the tournament.

 Personal life

 Lindström's uncle is Marcus Ragnarsson, a defenceman who played nine seasons in the NHL for the San Jose Sharks and the Philadelphia Flyers.
-Gustav's cousin, Jakob Ragnarsson, also plays hockey and was selected by the New York Rangers (70th overall) in the 2018 NHL entry draft.
+His cousin, Jakob Ragnarsson, also plays hockey and was selected by the New York Rangers (70th overall) in the 2018 NHL entry draft.

-In May 2025, Lindström and his partner, fellow Swede Agnes Aronsson, announced that they were expecting their first child.
+In May 2025, Lindström and his partner, Agnes Aronsson, announced that they were expecting their first child.